More images at http://jakesprinters.wordpress.com

 The hard-sleeper carriage was crowded, and the narrow folding tables and chairs , placed in the corridor, were convenient sitting cum look-outs.
 There was this tourist busy pounding on his laptop probably blogging his experiences; a group playing cards and a mother tutoring her daughter.
 It was a tired and a quiet lot returning home or preserving energy for Hong Kong visit.
 Once again we risked dinner in the restaurant car, oily eggplants with white rice, leaving the Kentucky Fried burgers purchased at Shanghai station for breakfast.
 There is hot and cold water available in train, convenient to make cup noodles or tea/coffee, the three-in-one variety.
 The early morning sun streaming in through the windows was welcome after a five days absence, though the irritating piped music was grating.
 But it did not lessen the charm of the transitory countryside as the train passed through Guangzhou East to reach Hung Hom around one p.m.
 An end to a seven-day journey to be reconstructed at leisure of its plus points, a window to a country which till then centered around ‘Indian Chinese cuisine’ and ‘Made in China’ products.

 August 2009 – *7.30 a.m.
 Shanghai railway station and the city waking up to early morning sounds and rituals.
-We had arrived from Beijing on the second part of our journey and walking out, stifling a yawn and sidestepping persistent cab drivers, stepped out of the station.
+We arrived from Beijing on the second part of our journey and stifling a yawn and sidestepping persistent cab drivers, stepped out of the station.

 The gossamer thin haze shrouding the city was another cause of discomfort reminding me of ‘Shanghai Shroud’ game I had read about in some magazine and no idea if it is really played.
 A player farts in a plastic bag and covers the head of another and punches him so that when the person tries to inhale he gets in all the smelly air.
 Sounds gross but Shanghai air was breathable.

 Day 1: We had 36 hours in Shanghai and had to pack in as many sites as possible.
 A hurried breakfast and we boarded the 12 noon tourist bus from Shanghai Stadium for Zhoujiajao, a water town 48 km from Shanghai on the banks of Dianshan Lake in Qingpu District.
-The tourist bus ticket was valid for entry into the ancient section of Zhoujiajao of narrow cobbled lanes, closely packed crumbling or preserved houses, cubicle shops along the main street displaying silk gift items, calligraphy art, a shoe-maker who did not want his picture taken, tea shops and eating places.
+The tourist bus ticket was valid for entry into the ancient section of Zhoujiajao of narrow cobbled lanes, closely packed crumbling or preserved houses, cubicle shops along the canals displaying silk gift items, calligraphy art, a shoe-maker who shooed me away when I attempted to click his picture, I did manage on the sly, chinese tea shops and eating places.
 The legendary Fangsheng or the ‘setting free bridge’ over the Cao Gang River is one of 36 bridges connecting the town from all angles.
 Constructed in 1571 it is the only five arch bridge of its kind in Shanghai.
 Fishes were set free under this bridge, hence the name ‘setting free bridge’ and followed a tourist group into what appeared an antique ‘show’ house with an art house display of antiques.

 Shanghai of glitzy malls, skyscrapers, landscaped parks and antiquated sections of more than 20 million people was a challenge to our mind-set.
 To add to the non –positive was the ongoing constructions, preparation for the 2010 World Expo and we did the quickest and closest tourist oriented places.